reposense/RepoSense/docs/UserGuide.md

 Group Name | Name of the group e.g.,`test`
 Globs | The list of file path globs to include for specified group. e.g.,`**/test/*;**.java`

+Note that each file can only have 1 group.
+If more than 1 group is specified for a given file, the latter group is set for the file.

 #### `author-config.csv`

 Optionally, you can use a `author-config.csv` (which should be in the same directory as `repo-config.csv` file) to provide more details about the authors to analyze ([example](author-config.csv)).
 It should contain the following columns: